letsdoitworld/World-Cleanup-Day/README.md

 ![World Cleanup Day](https://s3.eu-central-1.amazonaws.com/letsdoitworld-gfx/github_poster.png)

 Thank you for considering contributing to World Cleanup Day Mobile App!
-See the [CONTRIBUTING.md](https://github.com/letsdoitworld/World-Cleanup-Day/blob/master/CONTRIBUTING.md).
-For more details, please <a href="mailto:kristiina@letsdoitworld.org">request access to</a> the World Cleanup Day Asana.
+See the [CONTRIBUTING.md](https://github.com/letsdoitworld/World-Cleanup-Day/blob/master/CONTRIBUTING.md) for more details and please <a href="mailto:kristiina@letsdoitworld.org">request access to</a> the World Cleanup Day Asana.

 ## 3: Tell Your Friends!
 Join the movement and let's clean up the World together!